Nixuge/Single-GPU-Passthrough/Windows 7.md

 You can now launch the VM.
 It should boot normally to the installer, don't forget to hit a key when it prompts you to.<br>
 When you're at the installer, at the disk step, you'll get an error.
 Just hit the button to load drivers from a disk, select the disk you added in the previous step and it should automatically find the disk driver (select the win7 one)
 ## Network Driver
 Once you're booted into windows, Open the device manager.
-Your "ethernet" device should show up w a warning sign.
+Your "ethernet" device should show up with a warning sign.
 Right click on it and install a driver for it.
 When it asks you to locate the driver, select "local" and point it to the VirtIO disk (make sure you checked the 'subfolders' option!)
 You should now have some internet on your VM (if you don't, reboot).
 While you're at it, take some time to install firefox now.

 # Configure Qemu